Torkel-Aannestad/System-Configuration/windows/README.md

+# Win11 setup
+- Currently there is no automated setup of scripts or env files for windows.

 ## WSL

-- WSL is installed with script, however you must do some setup steps manually.
+- WSL is installed manually
-- After WSL install and reboot.
-Open terminal and run ubuntu.
-- Set up your new user
+- Set up SSH
-- run setup "run-scripts" from Linux directory in this repo.
+- Clone this repo to WSL and run Linux setup

 ## VS code